Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 }

 The other thing is the space that the new “headings” will take for each row.
-I added a 150px margin, and you need to reference it 2 times: one as a margin-left: 150px in the td, and as a margin-left: -150px in the td: before.
+I used a 150px margin, and you need to reference it in two places: as margin-left: 150px on the td, and as margin-left: -150px in the td:before.

 I hope this helps.